Dojo Etiquette – Aikido Dos and Don’ts

 You may view/print a PDF of these here.

-1. Always be early.
+1. Strive to always be early.
 Being on time is being late.

 2. When entering or leaving the dojo, it is proper to bow in the direction of O-Sensei’s picture, the kamiza, or the front of the dojo.
 You should also bow when entering or leaving the mat.
 This is a sign of respect for the dojo, the students, the teacher, and the art.
 Note that this is not a religious gesture, but a traditional Japanese way of respecting others.

-3. No shoes or socks are to be worn on the mats.
+3. Kindly wear no shoes or socks on the mats.

 4. Please address the instructor as ‘Sensei’ or ‘Sir’ as opposed to his first name or ‘hey you’ while in the dojo.